simple-login/documentation/docs/custom-domain/registrars/cloudflare/cloudflare.md

 ## 1. **Add TXT record on Cloudflare DNS dashboard to verify your domain ownership**

-From the DNS configuration panel on Cloudflare, click on the **“Add record”**
+From the [Cloudflare DNS configurations panel](/docs/custom-domain/registrars/cloudflare/cloudflare/#access-the-dns-configurations-panel-of-your-domain-on-cloudflare), click on the **“Add record”**

 ![](./cloudflare-add-record.png)